ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 (run game-loop grid-size grid-size)
 ```

-We just produce braun rectangles (or other colors) for each related info we have in the grid.
+We just produce brown rectangles (or other colors) for each related info we have in the grid.

 ![r-cade walls](/blog/2021-09-08-one_day_with_racket/img/18-r-cade_walls.png)

 > hum...
 8:12 PM.
 Let's take a final dinner-pause.
 I feel some doubts about my capacity to end up this challenge...
-> But hope drive me !
+> But hope drives me !
-> I want to brag in work tomorrow, so failing is not an option.
+> I want to brag in work tomorrow at work, so failing is not an option.

 #### The Snake